top of page

 1. Chair.
 The Chair shall preside at all business meetings of the Association and shall be charged with the general supervision of the Association.
 In his or her absence, the Chair is responsible for providing a substitute from the Board of Directors to preside at the meeting.

 3. Treasurer.
 The Treasurer shall receive all funds of the Association and deposit the monies in a bank account maintained in the name of the Association.
 The Treasurer shall present at the meetings a full and specific account of all receipts and expenditures since the previous report and shall keep regular books of account.
 In case of the Treasurer’s absence, the Treasurer shall provide the report to another officer to read at the meeting.
 A copy of the report shall be provided to the Chair and Association records after any approved corrections.
-All disbursements shall be by check signed by the Treasurer, if available, or by the Chair or Secretary, in that preferred order.
-At the end of each fiscal year (October 1- September 30) the Treasurer shall submit the books to the Board of Directors or other entity designated by the Board for auditing.
+All disbursements shall be by check signed by the Treasurer, Chair, Secretary, or other Board approved signatory, in that preferred order.
+While disbursements should be made via check, a credit card may be used only in the event that the vendor does not accept check (i.e. recurring online payments for the website.)
+At the end of each fiscal year (October 1 - September 30) the Treasurer shall submit the books to the Board of Directors or other entity designated by the Board for auditing.

 Section 2 - Directors